All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 Like free T3, there are instances where the TSH may be normal but the free T4 may be low.

-Because free T4 has potential to become active through thyroid conversion it may be a more sensitive marker of thyroid function than TSH as well.
+Because free T4 has the potential to become active through thyroid conversion it may be a more sensitive marker of thyroid function than TSH as well.

 Free T4 may not be as sensitive when compared to other thyroid medications, however, because it tends to change or drop with supplementation of T3 containing thyroid medications.